PloneGov-IT/rg.prenotazioni/README.rst

 ContentRules
 ============

-There are an additional contentrule that can be used to notify booking owner when his booking has benn rescheduled.
+There are an additional contentrule that can be used to notify booking owner when his booking has been rescheduled.

-There is a new trigger event for contentrules called "Booking moved" that will be triggered when a booking is rescheduled by an admin.
+There is a trigger event for contentrules called "Booking moved" that will be triggered when a booking is rescheduled by an admin.

 There is also a new action that allows to configure a mail that will be sent to the booking owner.